dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-rules.md

 **MLE** is a function seeking for a model as a set of parameters that best fits the data.
 MLE uses likelihood function (minimum of the negative log likelihood function) to estimate the fit.

 **MAP** is using minimum of the negative log posterior function to estimate Maximum a Posteriori fit.
+We say also MAP is summarization of the posterior.

 Together with estimating parameters probabilistic models are used for **inference** and **prediction**.
 Later problems are connected with the difficult integrations unless we have **conjugate prior and posterior**.